Technical evaluation No credit card for test key No document upload

 Seal PDF

-1. Send a request using CLI/API/Zap to Trusted Signatures (no document upload).
+1. Send a request using CLI, API, Web sealing, or Zapier to Trusted Signatures (no document upload).

 2. Embed the returned seal into the PDF.